Experimental quantum key distribution certified by Bell's theorem: Experimental details

 For this demonstration, the two nodes are located in the same room; it is thus convenient to derive all the required laser beams from the same set of sources.
 As indicated in \cref{fig:block-diagram-details}, the actual switching and routing optics are kept separate and local to the nodes.
 A separate set of lasers could easily be used for each (e.g.~in an application with a larger distance between nodes), as we do not rely on any optical phase coherence between the nodes.
 The only synchronisation requirement is for the entanglement-carrying photons to be well-matched in frequency and arrival time at the heralding station compared to their \SI{7}{\nano\second} duration.
 In particular, we do not require the phases of the \SI{422}{\nano\metre} picosecond pulses or the absolute phase of the coherent \SI{674}{\nano\metre} pulses to be stable; the relative phase between projective measurements at each node is determined solely by the \SI{14}{\mega\hertz} RF beat note between the two \SI{674}{\nano\metre} pulses.

 The \SI{674}{\nano\metre} Ti:Sapphire laser is stabilised to a high-finesse cavity using a multi-stage closed-loop feedback controller, which occasionally loses lock (\ish once per day).
 To enable autonomous operation of long-running experiments, a real-time signal is forwarded to the control systems of Alice and Bob if this occurs, who then pause protocol execution until the lock is established again.
-The nodes also negotiate an interruption if any of a number of rare issues with the experimental hardware is detected (e.g. insufficient power in one of the laser beams); such an issue, which required manual intervention, was responsible for the $\ish\SI{4}{\hour}$ interruption during the final DIQKD data run presented in the main text.
+The nodes also negotiate an interruption if any of a number of rare issues with the experimental hardware is detected (e.g.~insufficient power in one of the laser beams); such an issue, which required manual intervention, was responsible for the $\ish\SI{4}{\hour}$ interruption during the final DIQKD data run presented in the main text.
+Since the total number of rounds is fixed before the start of the protocol and the timing of the round is free, pauses between the rounds have no impact on the final security.